How long does my provider have to keep my medical record?

 Will I have to show some proof of who I am in order to see or get a copy of my medical record?

 Maybe.
-If your health care provider does not know you well, they are supposed to make sure you are the person who has the right of access to the medical record before they give it to you.
+If your health care provider does not know you well, he or she is supposed to make sure you are the person who has the right of access to the medical record before it is given to you.
 Your provider is allowed to choose the method for verifying your identity.
 For example, your provider might ask for an identification card (such as a driver’s license).

 If you are acting as a health care surrogate you may be required to give your provider a copy of the form designating you as the surrogate.
 You also may be required to show that it is in effect.
 For example, you may need a letter from the patient’s treating doctor to show that the patient is unable to make health care decisions.

 Can I control where my medical record is sent?